 At the age of eighty-five my grandfather Napoleon decided he needed to try something new . . .

-From the heart of Paris to the coast of Normandy, THE LAST ADVENTURE OF NAPOLEON SUNSHINE is a moving, life-affirming and melancholy tale of new beginnings and the importance of family.
+From the heart of Paris to the coast of Normandy, The Last Adventure of Napoleon Sunshine is a life-affirming tale of new beginnings and the importance of family.
+It's about growing up, growing old and saying goodbye.
+Perfect for fans of A Man Called Ove, The Keeper of Lost Thing and The Little Paris Bookshop.

 Pascal Ruter grew up in the southern suburbs of Paris.
 He is the author of several books for young readers.
 The Last Adventure of Napoleon Sunshine is his first work of adult fiction.
 Ruter loves stories above everything, especially ones where the misfortune and severity of life are matched by the absurdity and humour of everyday situations.
 He currently lives in a tiny village in the middle of the forest of Fontainebleau.